kyma-project/kyma/docs/serverless/05-02-serverless-chart-config.md

 | **containers.manager.envs.buildLimitsCPU**      | Maximum number of CPUs available for the image-building Pod to use.   | `1100m`       | `200m`            |
 | **containers.manager.envs.buildLimitsMemory**   | Maximum amount of memory available for the image-building Pod to use. | `1100Mi`      | `400Mi`           |

-> **TIP:** See the [official documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) for details on resource units in Kubernetes.
+> **TIP:** To learn more, read the official documentation on [resource units in Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).